 Dr. Whitacre has now provided it to NDIA for publication.

-The statement that follows was drafted by Dr. Whitacre for use in an FCC submission (hence the numbered-paragraph format).
+The statement linked below was drafted by Dr. Whitacre for use in an FCC submission (hence the numbered-paragraph format).
 His data, methodology and findings are presented in detail.
 His bottom line is stated straightforwardly in paragraphs 2 and 36:

 “2.
 The analysis for Dallas demonstrates that AT&T has withheld fiber-enhanced broadband improvements from most Dallas neighborhoods with high poverty rates, relegating them to Internet access services which are vastly inferior to the services enjoyed by their counterparts nearby in the higher-income Dallas suburbs…